Performance testing with Gatling - integration with Maven

 Add Maven plugins

 Once dependency to Gatling is added then plugin references should be added.
 One is for Scala Maven plugin used for compiling/testing/running/documenting Scala code in Maven.
-Another plugin is Gatling Maven plugin used for running the performance test scenarios:
+Another plugin is Gatling Maven plugin used for running the performance test scenarios:<build>

 <plugins>